deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 └── cluster-environments
 ```

-As always it is neccessary to question your own concepts and dicisions.
+As always it is necessary to question your own concepts and dicisions.
 The initial setup was split into two repositories, one which contains all manifests, one that hold the deployment configuration.
 The advantage of collecting everything is kind of obvious but we reduced the amount of context changes with tremendously.
 The workflow of editing and adding new software to our general deployment is now streamlined.